-2. Land Lease Agreement (Phra Khanong-Bangchak land)
+2. Land Lease Agreement (Phra Khanong-Bang Chak)

-OR, as the lessee, has entered into an agreement with the Port Authority of Thailand (PAT), the lessor, to lease such land for use as an office for business operations and as oil and lube depots.
-The agreement is effective for a period of 15 years from February 1, 2021-January 31, 2036.
+OR (the lessee) has entered into an agreement with the Port Authority of Thailand (the lessor) to use land at the Phra Khanong-Bangchak site for its corporate office location and as a depot for its products.
+This lease is effective for 15 years from February 1, 2021, to January 31, 2036.